 Warford (concussion) won't carry an injury designation into Sunday's game against the Falcons.

-Warford sustained the concussion while making a tackle in Sunday's game against the Jets, but was able to progress through the concussion protocol this week and is good-to-go for Week 16.
+Warford sustained the concussion while making a tackle in Sunday's game against the Jets, but he was able to progress through the concussion protocol this week and is expected to play Week 16.